Carbon dioxide in the atmosphere of Earth: Greenhouse effect

+On Earth, carbon dioxide is the most relevant, direct greenhouse gas that is influenced by human activities.
 Water is responsible for most (about 36–70%) of the total greenhouse effect, and the role of water vapor as a greenhouse gas depends on temperature.
-On Earth, carbon dioxide is the most relevant, direct anthropologically influenced greenhouse gas.
 Carbon dioxide is often mentioned in the context of its increased influence as a greenhouse gas since the pre-industrial (1750) era.
 In 2013, the increase in CO2 was estimated to be responsible for 1.82 W m−2 of the 2.63 W m−2 change in radiative forcing on Earth (about 70%).

+Earth's natural greenhouse effect makes life as we know it possible, and carbon dioxide in the atmosphere plays a significant role in providing for the relatively high temperature on Earth.
+The greenhouse effect is a process by which thermal radiation from a planetary atmosphere warms the planet's surface beyond the temperature it would have in the absence of its atmosphere.

-The concept of atmospheric CO2 increasing ground temperature was first published by Svante Arrhenius in 1896.
+The concept of more atmospheric CO2 increasing ground temperature was first published by Svante Arrhenius in 1896.
 The increased radiative forcing due to increased CO2 in the Earth's atmosphere is based on the physical properties of CO2 and the non-saturated absorption windows where CO2 absorbs outgoing long-wave energy.
 The increased forcing drives further changes in Earth's energy balance and, over the longer term, in Earth's climate.

 Carbon cycle

 Atmospheric carbon dioxide plays an integral role in the Earth's carbon cycle whereby CO_{2} is removed from the atmosphere by some natural processes such as photosynthesis and deposition of carbonates, to form limestones for example, and added back to the atmosphere by other natural processes such as respiration and the acid dissolution of carbonate deposits.
 There are two broad carbon cycles on Earth: the fast carbon cycle and the slow carbon cycle.
 The fast carbon cycle refers to movements of carbon between the environment and living things in the biosphere whereas the slow carbon cycle involves the movement of carbon between the atmosphere, oceans, soil, rocks, and volcanism.
 Both cycles are intrinsically interconnected and atmospheric CO_{2} facilitates the linkage.

 Natural sources of atmospheric CO_{2} include volcanic outgassing, the combustion of organic matter, wildfires and the respiration processes of living aerobic organisms.
-Man-made sources of CO_{2} include the burning of fossil fuels for heating, power generation and transport, as well as some industrial processes such as cement making.
-It is also produced by various microorganisms from fermentation and cellular respiration.
-Plants, algae and cyanobacteria convert carbon dioxide to carbohydrates by a process called photosynthesis.
-They gain the energy needed for this reaction from absorption of sunlight by chlorophyll and other pigments.
-Oxygen, produced as a by-product of photosynthesis, is released into the atmosphere and subsequently used for respiration by heterotrophic organisms and other plants, forming a cycle with carbon.
+Man-made sources of CO_{2} include the burning of fossil fuels, as well as some industrial processes such as cement making.